 We use strategic watering practices to conserve water and electricity - we've reduced our water by 60% compared to our past and other farms in our area.

 We believe that animals should be harvested where they spend most of their life (on farm) because that is where they feel comfortable and relaxed.
 This makes for a stress-free harvest and the best quality product.
-We are moving toward on-farm harvest for all of our animals.
-In the meantime we are offering it as often as we can.

 Animals thrive in their natural environments - on pasture and with familiar sounds, smells, and company.